sabbirsam/ToastMaster/readme.md

 });
 ```

-If you need to run code when a modal opens, you can do so immediately after calling `Toast.fire()`.
+If you need to run code when a modal opens, you can do so immediately after calling `Toast.fire()`, or use the new `onOpen` callback.

 ## Configuration Options